DXC is working to improve the lives of our employees, and the communities in which we live and work.

 - Disaster relief: Supporting emergency assistance to those in need, after a disaster or period of crisis or trauma

 At DXC, we’re reimagining neurodiversity.
 The DXC Dandelion Program helps individuals on the autism spectrum build valuable IT skills and careers.
 The program combines robotics with commercial IT industry teaching and methodologies to help participants develop technical, life and executive functioning skills.
 To date, we have established 10 DXC Dandelion teams across Australia, working within DXC’s public and private sector clients, to employ more than 120 people on the autism spectrum.
-The program is expanding into the United Kingdom in 2021, with future expansion plans for Asia, United States and Europe.
+The program expanded into the United Kingdom in June 2021, with future expansion plans for Asia, United States and Europe.

 DXC and Earth Day